RSC Open Stages partner theatres include:

 Nuffield Theatre, Southampton

 Situated on the University of Southampton's campus, this is one of the South's leading producing theatres.
-Over the last forty years The Nuffield has come to be recognised in England and abroad as a major force in British Theatre.
-Today, The Nuffield - led by its Artistic Director, Patrick Sandford and Executive Director, Kate Anderson - creates award-winning productions that tour nationally and sometimes internationally.
-The theatre also plays host to the world's best national and international touring companies and regularly attracts some of the country's most gifted and well-regarded actors.
+Over the last 40 years The Nuffield has come to be recognised in England and abroad as a major force in British Theatre, with award-winning productions that tour nationally and sometimes internationally.

 Royal Shakespeare Theatre, Stratford-upon-Avon